SoftwareAG/c8y-docs/content/protocol-integration/sigfox-bundle/device-protocols.md

 During the [device registration](#register-device-sigfox), you can associate this device protocol.
 The received uplink callbacks for this device with a hexadecimal payload will then be mapped to the ones you have configured in your device protocol.

-If during device registration the device protocol is not assigned then it can be assigned later to the Sigfox device in the LPWAN tab in the device details page.
-The assigned device protocol can also be changed using this tab if required.
+The assigned device protocol to the Sigfox device can be changed later using the **LPWAN** tab in the device details page.

 ![Sigfox LPWAN Tab](/images/device-protocols/sigfox/sigfox-lpwan-tab.png)